 “What wine goes best with lobster?”
 I have been asked this question many times over the years.
 While the answer depends in part on how the lobster is cooked and in what manner it is served, certain wines will always perform better than others when paired with America’s favorite crustacean.

 Lobster has a delicate flavor and should be matched with a wine which compliments and accentuates its sweet, succulent nature.
-Most red wines do not go well with lobster because the tannins in red wine do not react well with the iodine found in lobster.
+Most red wines do not go well with lobster because the tannins in red wine do not react well with the iodine found in lobster (the one exeception possibly is Lobster Fra Diabolo which is sometimes served with red).
 White wines, especially those with more mineral and vegetable notes, work better than fruit-oriented wines.

 Chardonnay and Lobster

 Chardonnay, with its delicious vanilla notes, is an excellent choice to serve with lobster.
 Just be sure to choose varieties with more mineral and only light touches of fruit and oak.
 Chardonnay has been the wine of choice to pair with lobster dishes at many significant White House dinners.
 For example:

 – The 2001 Inauguration luncheon featured lobster pie in a bechamel sauce with a puff pastry crust.
 This dish was served with a ’98 Sonoma Cutrer Les Pierres Chardonnay.

 – The 2011 State Dinner in honor of President Hu Jintao featured poached Maine Lobster, which was paired with a 2008 Russian River Chardonnay.

 – The 2011 State Dinner for Her Majesty Queen Elizabeth included Lobster Ravioli which was served with Kistler Hudson Vineyard Chardonnay (2006).

 If it’s fit for The Queen, I’m happy to crack open a bottle along with my lobster dinner.